-United States Citizenship and Immigration Service restated its longstanding policy regarding Public Charge
+United States Citizenship and Immigration Service Restated its Longstanding Policy Regarding Public Charge

 |This webpage will be updated soon to reflect the changes from the Inadmissibility on Public Charge Grounds Final Rule, scheduled to be effective on Oct.
 15, 2019.
-Please not, this Final Rule makes clear that WIC will not be an enumerated public benefit under 8 CFR 212.21(b).|
+Please note, this Final Rule makes clear that WIC will not be an enumerated public benefit under 8 CFR 212.21(b).|

-Letters to various Directors of Human Services with attached Public Charge fact sheet
+Letters to Various Directors of Human Services

 Public charge has been part of U.S. immigration law for more than 100 years as a ground of inadmissibility and deportation.
 An individual who is likely at any time to become a public charge is inadmissible to the United States and ineligible to become a legal permanent resident.
 However, receiving public benefits does not automatically make an individual a public charge.
 This fact sheet seeks to inform non-citizens about public charge determinations and help them to make informed choices about whether to apply for certain public benefits.